unoplatform/uno/doc/articles/uno-development/guidelines-for-pull-requests.md

 ## Reviewing

 Maintainers, contributors and the community can participate in reviewing pull-requests.
 We require `two approvals` before the pull-request can be merged.
+Please apply the appropriate labels to the pull-request when reviewing.
 If the pull-request requires minor touch ups, consider doing them in the GitHub editor rather than asking the initiator of the pull-request to do them for you.

 ## Merging